 Slightly further afield, The Scottish Wildlife Trust operate a number of reserves in Ross-shire and Sutherland and the Trust’s largest reserve, covering over 5,000 hectares, is almost on the doorstep of Reiff Steading!

-Ben More Coigach Reserve dominates the landscape around Achiltibuie and combines a mixture of high peaks and spectacular coastline with crofted and wild land.
+Ben Mor Coigach Reserve dominates the landscape around Achiltibuie and combines a mixture of high peaks and spectacular coastline with crofted and wild land.

 Hand Island is a very pleasant drive of about 1 ½ hours northwards along the A835 into Sutherland and just past the village of Scourie, a ferry to the Island of Handa can be taken from Tarbert.
 Each summer, nearly 100,000 seabirds breed on, or close to the magnificent Torridonian sandstone sea cliffs that rise from the Atlantic on the north west coast of the island.
-The birdlife include fulmars, guillemots, razorbills, arctic and great skuas, and from late May to July, Puffins nest in burrows on the cliff tops.
-After a day’s exploring the island, why not book a table at the rather nice Shorehouse Restaurant, just beside the ferry slipway.
+The birdlife include fulmars, guillemots, razorbills, arctic and great skuas, and from late May to July, puffins nest in burrows on the cliff tops.
+After a days exploring the island, why not book a table at the perfectly located Shorehouse Restaurant, just beside the ferry slipway.

 Loch Fleet in Easter Ross is a large tidal basin with sand dunes, mudflats, coastal heath and pinewoods.
 The pinewoods support Scottish crossbills, crested tits and pine martens, as well as woodland plants, such as one-flowered wintergreens.
 The reserve is great for a combination of both coastal and woodland walks with a huge variety of woodland plants to be seen in spring and summer and wading birds in winter.